rlavid/ravkav/README.md

 #### Function build or deploy

-once we are done we use the `%nuclio deploy` command to build the function and run it on a real cluster, note the deploy command return a valid HTTP end-point which can be used to test/use our real function.
+Once we are done we use the `%nuclio deploy` command to build the function and run it on a real cluster, note the deploy command return a valid HTTP end-point which can be used to test/use our real function.

 deploy the code as nuclio function `nlp` under project `ai`: